knesli/PortfolioProjects/README.md

 ```
 #### Results/Findings
 - ﻿9,674.84﻿ cases per 100,000 people were confirmed between 01/06/2020 and 11/08/2023.
-- The case fatality rate, starting with 60% declined to 0.9% at the end of the period.
+- The case fatality rate, starting with 60%, declined to 0.9% at the end of the period.
 - The total number of vaccines was the most in South America, while the total number of cases was the most in Europe per 100,000 population.
-- In Yemen, the case fatality rate was the highest among all countries with 18.1%.
+- The case fatality rate in Yemen was 18.1%, the highest among all countries.
 ---

 ## Personal Bank Statement Analysis